-LR input IRON [62] SupeRVol Figure 1.
+Figure 1.
 Given a set of low-resolution input images (left column), SupeRVol recovers the geometry (top) and the material properties (full reconstruction at the bottom).
 The combination of a realistic physical camera model with inverse volumetric rendering gives rise to reconstructions that are more crisp than competing ones and even sharper than the input images.

 ture images of an opaque non-metallic object from various viewpoints.
-The so called photometric images are illuminated only from a white point light source colocated with the camera.
+The so called photometric images are illuminated only from a white point light source co-located with the camera.
 We want to separately recover geometry and different components of an isotropic BRDF.
 Note that due to the nature of the setup, we can only reconstruct the slice of the BRDF for which illumination direction is equal to viewing direction.
-However, we will see that we generalize well to novel relighting scenarios.
-The images are assumed to be calibrated, i.e. camera ex- and intrinsics are given, e.g. from COLMAP [45]; this is similar to [30, 68, 67].
+The images are assumed to be calibrated, i.e. camera ex- and intrinsics are given or precomputed using e.g. COLMAP [45], which largely follows the works of [30, 67, 68].